-NOTE: If the people who work in your home are independent contractors, you do not need to report them to the EDD (refer to Who Is Considered a Household Employee? on page 4).
+If the people who work in your home are independent contractors, you do not need to report them to us (refer to Who Is Considered a Household Employee? on page 3).
 The requirement for businesses and government entities to report independent contractors does not apply to household employers.